CompPhysics/ComputationalPhysics2/README2021.md

 ## The course has two central parts

 Computational aspects play a central role and you are expected to work on numerical examples and projects which illustrate the theory and varous algorithms discussed during the lectures.
 We recommend strongly to form small project groups of 2-3 participants, if possible.

 ## Instructor information
 * _Name_: Morten Hjorth-Jensen
 * _Email_: morten.hjorth-jensen@fys.uio.no
 * _Phone_: +47-48257387
 * _Office_: Department of Physics, University of Oslo, Eastern wing, room FØ470
 * _Office hours_: *Anytime*!
+For the  spring Semester 2021 (SS21), as a rule of thumb office hours are planned via computer or telephone.
+Individual or group office hours will be performed via zoom.
+Feel free to send an email for planning.
+In person meetings may also be possible if allowed by the University of Oslo's COVID-19 instructions (see below for links).

-##  Teaching Assistants Spring Semester 2022
+##  Teaching Assistants Spring Semester 21
 * _Name_:  Øyvind Sigmundson Schøyen,
 * _Email_: oyvinssc@student.matnat.uio.no
 * _Office_: Department of Physics, University of Oslo, Eastern wing, room FØ452
-* _Office hours_: TBA
+* _Office hours_: For the  spring Semester 2021 (SS21), as a rule of thumb office hours are planned via computer or telephone.
+Individual or group office hours will be performed via zoom.
+Feel free to send an email for planning.
+In person meetings may also be possible if allowed by the University of Oslo's COVID-19 instructions (see below for links).

 ## Practicalities
 This course will be delivered in a hybrid mode, with online and on site lectures and on site and online laboratory sessions.
-The first week (January 17-21) is fully digital and the computer lab and the lectures will be done via zoom.
+The first week (January 11-15) is fully digital and the computer lab and the lectures will be done via zoom.

 1. Two lectures per week, spring semester, 10 ECTS.
-The lectures are presented in a hybrid mode.
+The lectures will be fully online.
 The lectures will be recorded and linked to this site and the official University of Oslo website for the course;
-2. Thre hours of laboratory sessions for work on computational projects and exercises.
-There will  also be fully digital laboratory sessions for those who cannot attend in person;
+2. Thre hours of laboratory sessions for work on computational projects and exercises for each group.
+Due to social distancing, at most 15 participants can attend.
+There will  also be fully digital laboratory sessions for those who cannot attend;
 3. Two projects which are graded and count 1/2 each of the final grade;
 4. The course is offered as a FYS4411 (Master of Science level) and a FYS9411 (PhD level) course;
 5. Videos of teaching material are available via the links at https://www.uio.no/studier/emner/matnat/fys/FYS4411/v21/timeplan/index.html#FOR;